As an Amazon Associate, we earn from qualifying purchases with no additional costs for you.

 Even if this is your primary reason to paint the knife, it is best to choose a method that will be durable and stay on the knife for a long time.

-TIP: Often question among knife users is: Do magnets damage knives?
+TIP: A question often asked among knife users is: Do magnets damage knives?
 For a breakdown of this question click the article below!

 Do Magnets Damage Knives?
 Here’s the Complete Answer

-There are several alternative coatings that can be used on a knife blade that are better options than paint.
+Several alternative coatings can be used on a knife blade that are better options than paint.
 Most of these options are more durable and effective as a protective layer for the metal and offer better friction elimination characteristics than paint.

 Protective coatings for a knife other than the paint can include TiCN, which is a titanium carbon coating, and DLC, a carbon coating that has similar properties to diamond and Cerakote.
 These coatings are tougher than paint.
 Other options can also include acid etching to provide a coating on the metal.